Covid 19 Outbreak

 Please note that the following information is intended only as a brief guide for Landlords and does not in any way constitute a detailed interpretation of any of the complete Regulations which apply to rented properties.
 (Noncompliance with the Regulations can result in a custodial prison sentence and/or a substantial fine.)

 Gas Safety (Installation and Use) Regulations 1998

-A Landlord must ensure that all gas appliances and installations at the property remain safe at all times and are checked for safety at least once every 12 months by a Corgi registered engineer, and a Gas Safety Certificate issued.
-If a Certificate is not issued, or the property fails the safety check, a Tenant cannot move into, or remain in, the property until the problem has been rectified, and the Certificate issued.
+A Landlord must ensure that all gas appliances and gas installations at the property remain safe at all times and are checked for safety every 12 months by a Gas Safe registered engineer and a Gas Safety Certificate issued.

 The Furniture & Furnishings (Fire) (Safety) Regulations 1993